How to Get Recommended by Gemini AI | 2026 Guide

 Most businesses make three critical errors when trying to get recommended by Gemini:

 2. Ignoring user intent.
 Gemini doesn't just match keywords; it understands the user's goal.
-If your page promises "AI lead generation" but doesn't actually help the user learn about it, you'll be skipped.
+If your page promises 'AI lead generation' but doesn't actually help the user learn about it, you'll be skipped.
+We saw a client drop from 5 citations to 0 after rewriting their page to be more promotional—they lost the conversational depth.

 Avoid generic AI-generated content.
 Gemini's algorithms are trained to detect and penalize low-effort, automated content.
-Be original.
+Use original research, case studies, and firsthand expertise.

 Frequently Asked Questions